Everything Saint Augustine

 What’s fun about this very walkable old town area is that its extremely interactive.
 Tours, trolley's, free tastings, samples, pirates, colonialism, are oozing from the city gates.
 It’s a city that caters to the tourist, but you won’t feel like a tourist, you feel like you are a part of the party.
 During the day there is a constant movement of explorers, all on a mission to discover something new.
 At night everyone is eating, drinking, and enjoying this place, and if you are fortunate enough to catch this during the holiday season, their Night of Light’s event will spark Christmas Spirit in the weariest corners of your mind.

 Yes!
 The Night of Lights is one of the biggest in the country, with over 3 million lights lit for the festivities, more info below...

 We have visited St. Augustine MANY times during the years.
-From the 5th Grade annual field trip to the oldest city to explore the Fort, aka Castillo De San Marcos, and the Flagler College, to road trips up for Christmas pictures, and even a professional conference, I will share my personal favorites and our family go to’s.
+From the 5th Grade annual field trip to the oldest city to explore the Fort, aka Castillo De San Marcos, and the Flagler College, to road trips up for Christmas pictures, and even a professional conference, I will share my personal favorites and go to’s.